luiscoco/Kafka_Java_Training/README.md

 }
 ```

-Then we rename the application name to "KafkaProducerApp"
+Then we rename the application name to **KafkaProducerApp**

 ![image](https://github.com/luiscoco/Kafka_Java_Training/assets/32194879/9d9b1986-e974-4752-a3c2-822597b69e37)

-Now we create a new file called "" in the applicaton root and we input the following code:
+Now we create a new file called **log4j.properties** in the applicaton root and we input the following code:

 ![image](https://github.com/luiscoco/Kafka_Java_Training/assets/32194879/3ad0f409-7cfd-40cf-9557-4e3ed6398cd2)

-Then we donwload Kafka JAR files from Apache Kafka web page (https://kafka.apache.org/downloads), and we place the JAR files in the Kafka producer Java application **lib** folder
+Then we **donwload Kafka JAR files** from Apache Kafka web page (https://kafka.apache.org/downloads), and we place the JAR files in the Kafka producer Java application **lib** folder

 ![image](https://github.com/luiscoco/Kafka_Java_Training/assets/32194879/3c5dd16e-8d37-4f45-8d28-09a16cc0bf61)